menu icon

 December 23, 2017 at 7:05 pm

 I had to laugh - a niece is vegetarian and I bought some Morningstar veggie sausages once.
 She said she was grossed out just with the thought of "sausage".
 Picky, Picky!
-Love dressing and I bet you don't miss the "real sausage".
+I bet you don't miss the "real sausage".

 Reply